Al-Manar: Allegations of antisemitic programming

 In the past, Al-Manar TV has aired material deemed antisemitic by Reporters Without Borders as well as Jewish groups, including content based on "The Protocols of the Elders of Zion".
-For example, on 23 November 2004 it transmitted a news programme in which someone presented as an expert on Zionism Al-Manar warned of ng of "Zionist attempts" to transmit AIDS to Arab countries; in 2004 it screened a multi-episode Syrian series that included the blood libel and drew on the Protocols of the Elders of Zion.
+For example, on 23 November 2004 it transmitted a news programme in which someone presented as an expert on Zionism Al-Manar warned of "Zionist attempts" to transmit AIDS to Arab countries; in 2004 it screened a multi-episode Syrian series that included the blood libel and drew on the Protocols of the Elders of Zion.
 As a result, Jewish groups have campaigned about the station.

 In 2004, the Conseil Représentatif des Institutions juives de France (Crif) complained to France's Conseil supérieur de l'audiovisuel (Higher Audio Visual Council, CSA) that scenes in the Syrian-made series, Al-Shatat (The Diaspora), which purported to depict the history of the Zionist movement, portrayed the killing of a Christian child by Jews to use the victim's blood.
 On 13 December 2004, the French Conseil d'État, the highest administrative court in France, ordered the French-based Eutelsat Satellite organisation (owner of Hot Bird 4, which had transmitted the station) to shut down Al-Manar broadcasts.
 Initially, Al-Manar defended Ash-Shatat as "purely factual", and said that the French response was political and not legal, influenced by Israel and Jewish lobbies.
-Later, however, "Al-Manar’s management apologized for airing the series, dropped it, and explained that the station had purchased it without first viewing the entire series, according to Franklin Lamb [in CounterPunch]."
+Later, however, "Al-Manar's management apologized for airing the series, dropped it, and explained that the station had purchased it without first viewing the entire series, according to Franklin Lamb [in CounterPunch]."

 In 2002, Jeffrey Goldberg interviewed members of the station's staff and reported some of their comments about Jews.
-He quoted the news director, Hassan Fadlallah, as saying “Many Europeans believe that the Holocaust was a myth invented so that the Jews could get compensation.
-Everyone knows how the Jews punish people who seek the truth about the Holocaust.”
-He quoted the director of English-language news, Ibrahim Mussawi, calling Jews “a lesion on the forehead of history.”
+He quoted the news director, Hassan Fadlallah, as saying "Many Europeans believe that the Holocaust was a myth invented so that the Jews could get compensation.
+Everyone knows how the Jews punish people who seek the truth about the Holocaust."
+He quoted the director of English-language news, Ibrahim Mussawi, calling Jews "a lesion on the forehead of history."

 Covid conspiracies

-According to The Washington Institute for Near East Policy, al-Manar "condemned the United States for ‘using’ COVID-19 to ‘undermine’ its adversaries".
+According to The Washington Institute for Near East Policy, al-Manar "condemned the United States for 'using' COVID-19 to 'undermine' its adversaries".